UbiquityRobotics/demos/magni_lidar/README.md

     rosrun rviz rviz -d lidar_mapmaker.rviz

+## Tell The Robot Where It Is Initially Located In The Map

+The AMCL package is now told just where the robot is within the map and which direction it is pointing.
+This step allows the AMCL package to have a very good initial pose for the robot so it can estimate how to get to other locations right away.

+Set the 2D Pose Estimate using the RViz interface as follows:

+    - Left click the ```2D Pose Estimate` button in RViz
+    - Find the place the robot is in the map and left click on that spot but HOLD MOUSE BUTTON
+    - A large green arrow will appear and you have to drag mouse so arrow points same angle as the robot
+    - Release the mouse button and then the robot will have a very good estimate of it's pose

 ## Define a Target Pose And Let The robot Go there

 Here is the really fun part, assuming all the other things are working.
 This is where you tell the robot to move to places in the map.